 My image of Las Vegas was that it was a city more accustomed to breaking humans down than putting them back together.
 What I experienced on a recent visit, however, proved my vision needed a makeover.

-Las Vegas in the business of promising pleasure, so I wasn’t surprised that its biggest hotels all have spas built right into them, nor was I surprised that all of these spas offer foot rubs, scalp massages and steaming, aromatic baths.
+Las Vegas, Nevada is in the business of promising pleasure, so I wasn’t surprised that its biggest hotels all have spas built right into them, nor was I surprised that all of these spas offer foot rubs, scalp massages and steaming, aromatic baths.

 I was surprised, though, by just how many spa experiences I had to choose from.
 For example, upon checking in to my suite at the Palazzo, I found a 30-page spa menu waiting for me in my room.
 The menu listed fitness classes and beauty services available at the Canyon Ranch Spa inside the hotel.